MarcoPrieto2910/RuntimeCalculator/README.md

 The shared storage is considered a secondary copy.
 If the network drive becomes temporarily unavailable, the collector continues operating and the local CSV remains available.

-The actual network-share integration still needs to be validated on the production network.
+The actual multi-computer network-share integration still needs to be validated on the production network.

 ## TestMode